darkrelics/eidolon-engine/documentation/LAMBDA-REVIEW.md

 **Implementation:**

 - Gets character and validates ownership
-- ✅ Calls story_eligibility() which NOW checks both GameMode AND CharState
+- Calls story_eligibility() which checks both GameMode and CharState
 - Validates story is in character's AvailableStories
 - Gets story and first segment
 - Creates story history entry